l6jin/Machine-learning-with-Recipes-and-Rating-predication/README.md

 ### Framing the Problem
 #### Problem Identification
 Our prediction problem is to predict the rating levels of each recipe (i.e. "bad","good","excellent") using the combined dataframe of Recipes and Rating Data.
 We categorized the average rating (derived from rating column) into six levels:"bad","ok","good","outstanding","remarkable", "excellent" and tried to predict the rating levels of each recipe.
 This is a classification problem and our model is a multiclass classifier.
+We conducted a conditional mean imputation for the missing value of averge rating based on the n_steps since we discovered that the missing mechanism of average rating is MAR based on n_steps.

 #### Response variable
 Rating level is our response variable because first, it captures the level of satisfaction of users and second, text description is more informative compared to numbers to most of people.